 A: "The most important part of a product launch is the unsung here of all launches - the feedback loops you put into place.
 These will help avoid communication and process breakdowns and help you (the product marketer) shape and reshape the processes needed for a successful product or service launch.

 So what do feedback loops look like?
-Collecting feedback during each stage could align with your product team's Agile environment with stand ups and retrospectives.
-Or, it could be setting time to meet and review, or sharing out a survey, or simply having a "virtual" water cooler conversation with your launch team.
+Collecting feedback during each stage could align with your product team's Agile environment with stand-ups and retrospectives.
+Or, it could be setting a time to meet and review, sharing out a survey, or simply having a "virtual" water cooler conversation with your launch team.

 Not only do you collect valuable insights from these conversations that can help you tighten your launch processes, but you also build trust and a sense of community with each launch.

 Below you'll see the stages of our launches at EVERFI.

 Within each step, I set up check-ins and brainstorming sessions with my critical cross-functional team members which are Demand Generation, Customer Marketing, Impact & Education/Research, Product, Sales, and Sales Enablement to make sure I'm adjusting as needed based on internal/external feedback.
 Getting to market at EVERFI is genuinely a team effort and ensuring we're leaning into market demand/need is critical.

 These feedback loops help ensure we deliver our products to the right market with the right messaging.

 Post-launch, it's also super important to keep lines of communication open.
 Product Marketing is the central function to connect teams and open lines of communication."

 Q: Has COVID-19 altered any of the processes you would usually put in place for your product launch?